Key Takeaways:

 Someone may request FMLA leave for the following reasons:

-• To prepare for the birth of a child
+• Preparing for the birth of a child

-• When a child is being placed through a foster care or adoption program
+• Placement of a child through foster care or adoption

-• To care for a spouse, child (some limitations apply for children over the age of 18), or parent (not including in-laws) with a serious medical condition
+• Caring for a spouse, child (some limitations apply for children over 18), or parent (excluding in-laws) with a serious medical condition

-• To transition a spouse or child that is called to active military duty
+• Addressing the deployment of a spouse or child called to active military duty"

 An employee can use FMLA on top of parental or pregnancy leave, although they do not need to run concurrently.
 Pregnancy itself can be considered a serious health condition, especially if ordered to go on bed rest.